jaydent22/jaydent22/projects/llm-analysis.md

 In line with model selection, we also used three diverse classification datasets to add depth to our analysis:
 <ul>
-<li>Stanford Sentiment Treebank v2 (SST2),  a balanced dataset of positive and negative movie reviews.
+<li>Stanford Sentiment Treebank v2 (SST2),  a balanced dataset of positive and negative movie reviews.</li>
-<li>Contextualized Affect Representations for Emotion Recognition (CARER), a 6-class imbalanced dataset of varoius emotions.
+<li>Contextualized Affect Representations for Emotion Recognition (CARER), a 6-class imbalanced dataset of varoius emotions.</li>
-<li>Hate Speech Dataset from a White Supremacy Forum, a heavily imbalanced binary dataset of thread posts labeled as either "hate" or "no hate".
+<li>Hate Speech Dataset from a White Supremacy Forum, a heavily imbalanced binary dataset of thread posts labeled as either "hate" or "no hate".</li>
 </ul>

 Few-shot and chain-of-thought prompts for each model incorporated examples from each respective training set to avoid data leakage.